-The description 'Architect' is protected by law and can only be used by professionals who have successfully completed a seven year training course.
-A company should only use the word 'Architect' on their letterhead or website, if they are registered.
-Although unqualified people are allowed to call themselves 'Architectural Designers', or 'Architectural Consultants', it is against the law for them to use the title 'Architect'.
-The Architects Registration Board is responsible or registering architects and can confirm whether or not someone is qualified (020 7436 5269 or www.arb.org.uk).
+The description Architect is protected by law and can only be used by professionals who have successfully completed a seven year training course.
+A company should only use the word Architect on their letterhead or website, if they are registered.
+Although unqualified people are allowed to call themselves Architectural Designers, or Architectural Consultants, it is against the law for them to use the title Architect.
+The Architects Registration Board is responsible for registering architects and can confirm whether or not someone is qualified (020 7436 5269 or www.arb.org.uk).
 This body should be informed if you have been misled by someone into believing that they are qualified when they are not.
 It regulates architects to ensure that they provide a high standard of service, but does not do this for non-registered designers.